-With two television series and several movies under her belt, Reba McEntire has proved herself to be quite an actress.
-But even before she was a leading lady, she was showing off her acting chops in this early 90s Fritos commercial.
-Reba shows up at a convenience store after hours in search of Fritos’ new “Texas Grill” cornchips.
-When the store clerk refuses to let her in, Reba pulls out all the stops for a performance of “Fancy,” complete with pyrotechnics.
-The clerk never buys that she’s actually Reba, but in the end she still gets her Fritos.
-And isn’t that what we all want?
+With two television series and several movies under her belt, Reba McEntire has proved herself to be quite a talented actress.
+But even before she was a leading lady, she was showing off her acting chops in this early '90s Fritos commercial.
+Reba shows up at a convenience store after hours in search of Fritos' new "Texas Grill" corn chips.
+When the store clerk refuses to let her in, Reba pulls out all the stops for a performance of "Fancy," complete with pyrotechnics.
+The clerk never buys that she's actually Reba, but in the end, she still gets her Fritos.
+And isn't that what we all want?

 9. George Strait for Wrangler